ksssr801/travelopia-app-server/README.md

 > Sys Specs: OS need to be Linux or MAC with Python3 installed.

-> Steps to Run the app:
+> Steps to run the app:

  1. Download zip file.
  2. After unzipping, go to travelopia-app-server-main folder.
  3. Execute these commands to install:

     ```
     chmod +x install_dep.sh
     ./install_dep.sh
     ```
  4. Execute command to run the server:

     ```
     ./run_travelopia_server.sh
     ```